ginsstaahh/susanoo/README.md

 );
 ```

-The data is first saved on a local postgreSQL database and then transferred to a data warehouse using the `postgres_to_snowflake_etl` for globalizing data.
+After the data is saved on a local postgreSQL database, it is then transferred to a data warehouse using the `postgres_to_snowflake_etl` for globalizing data.
 The corresponding Snowflake SQL table structures with it's specific syntax can be found in the create_tables.sql file in the snowflake folder of this branch.

 # Scheduling of DAGs